An accusation is not a conviction. Your fight is ours.

 If your child has been accused of a crime in Dallas County, their future hangs in the balance.
 The juvenile justice system moves fast, and the decisions made in the coming days could affect your child for years.
-At Varghese Summersett, Lisa Herrick, a board-certified juvenile law specialist, has dedicated her career to protecting minors facing serious allegations throughout the Dallas-Fort Worth area.
+At Varghese Summersett, Partner Tiffany Burks leads juvenile defense across the Dallas-Fort Worth area.
+She spent 24 years as a prosecutor — 22 of them in the Tarrant County District Attorney’s Office, handling juvenile, gang, and gun cases — and retired in 2021 as a Deputy Chief over the criminal division.

 The Texas juvenile justice system operates under completely different rules than adult criminal courts.
 The terminology is different.
 The procedures are different.
 The potential outcomes are different.
 Most criminal defense attorneys rarely step foot in juvenile court, and this lack of experience can have devastating consequences for young clients.

 Board certification in juvenile law requires an attorney to demonstrate substantial experience handling juvenile cases, pass a rigorous examination, and maintain ongoing education in juvenile-specific issues.
-Lisa Herrick earned this distinction because juvenile defense is not a side practice for her.
-It is her primary focus.
+Mike Hanson earned this distinction because juvenile defense is not a side practice for him.
+It is a primary focus of his.

 Juvenile cases processed through Dallas County are heard at the Henry Wade Juvenile Justice Center on Stemmons Freeway.
 This facility houses the Dallas County Juvenile Court, detention services, and probation offices.
-Lisa Herrick knows this courthouse, knows the prosecutors who work there, and knows how to position cases for the best possible outcomes.
+Our juvenile lawyers know this courthouse, know the prosecutors who work there, and know how to position cases for the best possible outcomes.

 Under Texas Family Code § 51.02, a child is defined as a person who is ten years of age or older and under seventeen years of age.
 The juvenile system is designed with rehabilitation in mind rather than punishment.
 However, this does not mean the consequences are light.
 Juveniles can be placed on probation, sent to residential facilities, or in serious cases, committed to the Texas Juvenile Justice Department (TJJD) for years.